francjerez/versus/README.md

 As for warnings, a `too many edges` message could be written to `stdout` just before the output is printed.
 This is a fallback mechanism for those fringe cases where the number of matching edges reach the `UINT_MAX` limit (yep, as the inputs).
 When that happens, *Versus* stops looking for the LCS/SES, and the best available alternative is backtracked instead.

->**NOTE** that the *good enough* contingency logic from above is very similar to the [usually enabled by default] *non-minimal* heuristic speed-up you can find in most Myers's D&C implementatiions.
+>**NOTE** that the *good enough* contingency logic from above is very similar to the [usually enabled by default] *non-minimal* heuristic speed-up you can find in most Myers's D&C implementations.